DylanHobbs/TeleProjReport/Implementation.md

 * It gets all edges of the current vertex.

-* Then iterates through each all of the edges and calculates a temporery cost to that vertex from this vertex.
+* Then iterates through each all of the edges and calculates a temporary cost to that vertex from this vertex.
 If this cost is lower the the current cost of the destination vertex it replaces it.
 The destination vertex's previous field is also set to this vertex.

 * The current vertex is then marked as visited.